-Dogs that do not shed are often sought by those who have allergies, but there are a few other reasons pet
+Dogs that do not shed is often an important factor when choosing a family companion.
+Maybe potential pet parents have allergies, but there are a few other reasons dog lovers may seek out the non-shedding breeds!

 For example, some may be interested in these breeds because they're tired of vacuuming their clothes every time they get dressed to go out.
 Or, maybe they have previously been blessed with a heavy shedder that needed more grooming time than they expected?

-Whatever your reason, I'm gonna have to be honest and say that there are really no dogs that absolutely do not shed, at
+Whatever your reason, I'm gonna have to be honest and say that there really are no dogs that absolutely do not shed, at

-all, but there are preferred dogs for people with allergies.
-Unfortunately, if allergies are your problem,
+are preferred dogs for people with allergies.

+Unfortunately, if allergies are your problem, even the hairless dogs may affect you, and here's why.
 Although dog hair may sometimes trigger an allergic response, most of the time, dander is the real culprit when it comes to human sensitivities to pets.

 Dander is formed from protein molecules in a dog's saliva.
 When a dog licks himself, these proteins dry out - forming dander.